 Speak Your Mind

 Did you meet some cool folks in jail?
-Are you trying to throw a shout out to an inmate you met while you were incarcerated?
-Throw a shout out to them here.
+Are you trying to send a message to an inmate you met while you were incarcerated?
+Send a message to them here.

 Links and Resources